Ericsson/codechecker/docs/web/user_guide.md

                         is given, the longest match will be removed.
 You may also use Unix shell-like wildcards (e.g.
                         '/*/jsmith/').
+  --detach              Runs `store` in fire-and-forget mode: exit immediately
+                        once the server accepted the analysis reports for storing, without waiting for the server-side data processing to conclude.
+Doing this is generally not recommended, as the client will never be notified of potential processing failures, and there is no easy way to wait for the successfully stored results to become available server-side for potential further processing
+                        (e.g., `CodeChecker cmd diff`).
+However, using
+                        '--detach' can significantly speed up large-scale
+                        monitoring analyses where access to the results by a tool is not a goal, such as in the case of non-gating CI systems.
   --config CONFIG_FILE  Allow the configuration from an explicit configuration
                         file.
 The values configured in the config file will overwrite the values set in the command line.